 I think it is really scary to live in the V.I. when this sort of thing goes on.
-Where are people's morals?
-Where are the people's pride?
+Where are the people's morals?
+Where is the people's pride?
 How can the police treat unarmed citizens like this?
-What sorts of people are working as police in the VI?
+What sorts of people are working as police in the V.I.?
 Who is in charge of these people?

 My advice to the citizens treated to the officer's abuse is to sue the officers and the police department.
 Everyone must be accountable for their actions including the people in charge.

-And the officer who grabbed a woman by her breast in St. John and used it to slam her up against her car several times.
-What kind of monsters are in the police force?
+And the officer who grabbed a woman by her breast on St. John and used it to slam her up against her car several times: What kind of monsters are in the police force?
 How can that officer remain in uniform?
 He should be immediately fired with a bad reference for any future work, not to mention brought up on charges for assault.
-This is an unstable person not suitable for the office he holds!
+This is an unstable person not suited for the office he holds!

 If you have a news tip to share, please call or text us at 340-228-8784.